aws/aws-eks-best-practices/content/reliability.md

 Using [EFS](https://github.com/kubernetes-sigs/aws-efs-csi-driver) can simplify cluster autoscaling when running applications that need persistent storage.
 In EFS, a file system can be concurrently accessed from all the AZs in the region, this means if you persistent storage using pod ceases to exist, and is resurrected in another AZ, it will still have access to the data stored by its predecessor.

 If you are using EBS, then you should create one autoscaling group for each AZ.
 If you use managed nodegroups, then you should create nodegroup per AZ.
-In addition, you should enable the `--balance-similar-node-groups feature` in Cluster Autoscaler.
+In addition, you should enable the `—balance-similar-node-groups feature` in Cluster Autoscaler.

 So you will need multiple autoscaling groups if you are:

 1. running worker nodes using a mix of EC2 instance families or purchasing options (on demand or spot)
 2. using EBS volumes.

 If you are running an application that uses EBS volume but has no requirements to be highly available then you may also choose to restrict your deployment of the application to a single AZ.
 To do this you will need to have an autoscaling group that only includes subnet(s) in a single AZ.
-Then you can constraint the application's pods to run on nodes with particular labels.
+Then you can constraint the application’s pods to run on nodes with particular labels.
 In EKS worker nodes are automatically added `failure-domain.beta.kubernetes.io/zone` label which contains the name of the AZ.
 You can see all the labels attached to your nodes by running `kubectl describe nodes {name-of-the-node}`.
 More information about built-in node labels is available [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#built-in-node-labels).
 Similarly persistent volumes (backed by EBS) are also automatically labeled with AZ name, you can see which AZ your persistent volume belongs to by running `kubectl get pv -L topology.ebs.csi.aws.com/zone`.
 When a pod is created and it claims a volume, Kubernetes will schedule the pod on a node in the same AZ as the volume.

 Consider this scenario, you have an EKS cluster with one node group (or one autoscaling group), this node group has three worker nodes spread across three AZs.
 You have an application that needs to persist its data using an EBS volume.
 When you create this application and the corresponding volume, it gets created in the first of the three AZs.
 Your application running inside a Kubernetes pod is successfully able to store data on the persistent volume.
 Then, the worker node that runs this aforementioned pod becomes unhealthy and subsequently unavailable for use.
 Cluster Autoscaler will replace the unhealthy node with a new worker node, however because the autoscaling group spans across three AZs, the new worker node may get launched in the second or the third AZ, but not in the first AZ as our situation demands.
 Now we have a problem, the AZ-constrained volume only exists in the first AZ, but there are no worker nodes available in that AZ and hence, the pod cannot be scheduled.
 And due to this, you will have to create one node group in each AZ so there is always enough capacity available to run pods that cannot function in other AZs.